AVSystem/developer-zone/docs/quickstart.md

 ## Monitor your demo device in the {{ coiote_short_name }}

-If the demo application started successfully, a device is shown in the Coiote platform.
+If the demo application started successfully, a device is shown in the{{ coiote_short_name }}platform.

 ![Coiote dashboard](img/coiote-dashboard.png)